Arianee/docs/docs/ArianeJSEconomy.md

      .catch(i => console.log('fail'));
 ```

 >ARIA Faucet is available only on testnet.
-You need to buy Aria tokens directly on exchange or through Arianee (hello@arianee.org)
+You need to buy Aria tokens directly on exchange or through Arianee (contact hello@arianee.org)

 ***